-A Hair Transplant is carried out as a one day surgery under local anesthetic.
+A Hair Transplant is carried out as a one-day surgery under local anaesthetic.
 These procedures are carried out in specialist hair transplant clinics rather than at local hospitals so it may be the case that you need to travel for a procedure.
 It’s worth bearing in mind that you will be unable to drive after your surgery due to a sedative being administered.
 Most providers will look to supply a hotel close to the clinic to help with this problem.

 Types of Procedures.

 There are two types of procedures that are commonly carried out when a hair transplant takes place.
 These are: